perwin/imfit/docs/imfit_tutorial.rst

 When it's done, you will have *seven* output text files, named mcmc\_ic3478r.1.txt, mcmc\_ic3478r.2.txt, etc., one for each of the individual chains.
-(By default, the total number of chains is = the number of free parameters in the model.)
+(By default, the total number of chains is equal to the number of free parameters in the model.)
 Each is similar to the bootstrap-resampling output file in format, with one column for each parameter in the model (plus some extra bookkeeping columns that you can ignore unless you're interested in details of the MCMC process), and one